 Crisp, clean, mineral and simply perfect with the local oysters.
 With a delicate nose of exotic fruit and white flowers lifted with remarkably fresh acidity and just a hint of saltiness on the finish.
 A classic from this region and immensely popular right now.

 The Br�challune Picpoul boasts bright aromas of grapefruit, lemon and white flowers on the nose.
 The palate has an attractive, rich texture which is well-balanced with racy acidity.
-The citrus flavours are concentrated, layered and well-defined and linger on the finish.
+The citrus flavours are concentrated, layered and well-defined.